vickywane/auth0-actions/README.md

 This tutorial went through the basics of Auth0 Actions.
 We built a custom Action that uses Nodemailer to send email alerts to a user after they change their password.

 Actions are very useful when extending your Auth0 integration.
 Asides from the post-change password trigger, there are other triggers you can use with an Action, such as the Machine To Machine trigger for IoT applications, Post User Registration trigger for enriching a new user’s metadata, amongst others.

+Enjoyed the article?
+At Hera Marketing, we write technical content like this for developers, programmers, software engineers, developer advocates and CTOs.
+Wherever you are with content marketing, we'll meet you there and collaborate to meet your goals. https://calendly.com/heramarketing/hera-intro, let's work together to attract, educate, and engage your audience.